Metrics that matter: how you should be measuring agile

 Over the past decade, agile has become the cure-all to improve software delivery.
-Agile adoption is now almost universal: In the 2019 “13th Annual State of Agile Survey,” 97 percent of IT professionals reported that their organizations practice agile development methods.
+Agile adoption is now almost universal: “15th Annual State of Agile Survey” findings indicate significant growth in Agile adoption within software development teams, going from 37% in 2020 to 86% in 2021.

 Even with agile adoption at an all-time high, there’s a value gap: Most organizations aren’t satisfied with the output they’re getting from agile.
 This is not to say that agile is failing, but most companies have difficulty communicating the value of agile to their organization.